The Economics of p(doom): Scenarios of Existential Risk and Economic Growth in the Age of Transformative AI: Modeling Existential Risk and Economic Growth

 where $X$ is hardware, containing everything that performs useful physical action, and $S$ is software, which contributes the information necessary for initiating the action.
 Within hardware, $K$ is physical capital, including both mechanical machines and digital compute, and $L$ is human physical labor.
 Within software, $H$ captures human cognitive work and $\Psi$ is digital software.
 We assume that in $F$, hardware and software are complementary.
 In $F_1$, physical actions of people and machines are substitutable.
 In $F_2$, information processing of people and machines are either also substitutable (implying that all tasks can be automated), or complementary (if full automation is technically impossible), cf. \cite{Growiec2020}.

-With reference to the economy at technological singularity, we abstract from human physical labor $L$.
-We also expect humans and machines to become substitutable in information processing (in $F_2$, i.e., within software).
+In our analysis of future scenarios, we abstract from human physical labor $L$.
+Upon the arrival of TAI, we also expect humans and machines to eventually become substitutable in information processing (in $F_2$, i.e., within software).
 Then equation \eqref{hs_eq} simplifies to

 where $H=AhN$ decomposes total human cognitive work into the (disembodied) technology level $A$, average human capital $h$, and population $N$.
 In turn, $\Psi=A\psi \chi K$ decomposes digital software into the technology level $A$, algorithmic efficiency $\psi$, and the volume of compute $\chi K$.